 Can having a spouse help protect you from this disease?

-Giving your heart to another in marriage can be a lifesaver, though scientists aren’t sure exactly why.
-What they do know is that an analysis of 34 cardiac studies involving 2 million people in several countries suggests that marriage demonstrates an ability to extend the lives of those involved.
+Giving your heart to another in marriage can be a lifesaver, though scientists aren’t exactly sure why.
+What they do know is that an analysis of 34 cardiac studies involving two million people in several countries suggests that marriage demonstrates an ability to extend lives.

 The review was published in the journal Heart.
-The studies, conducted from 1963 through 2015, showed that people who weren’t married had a 42 percent higher risk of developing cardiovascular disease and a 16 percent greater risk of developing coronary artery disease compared with married people.
-Ultimately, unmarried people were at higher risk of dying of heart disease sooner than their wedded counterparts.
+The studies, conducted from 1963 through 2015, showed that people who weren’t married had a 42% higher risk of developing cardiovascular disease and a 16% greater risk of developing coronary artery disease compared with married people.
+Ultimately, unmarried people were at a higher risk of dying of heart disease sooner than their wedded counterparts.

 We know what the figures show; we just don’t know why.
 It could be that having a marital partner provides extra observation that can help alert doctors to health changes.
 Health care professionals suspect that partner might have a supportive effect when it comes to making and keeping doctor appointments, taking medication or participating in cardiopulmonary rehabilitation, which can improve outcomes after strokes or heart attacks.